wpilibsuite/frc-docs/source/docs/software/basic-programming/coordinate-system.rst

    Joystick coordinate system

-It's important to note that joystick axes values are rotations around the respective axes, not translations.
+It's important to note that joystick input values are rotations around an axis, not translations.
 In practical terms, this means:

 - pushing forward on the joystick (toward the positive X axis) is a CW rotation around the Y axis, so you get a negative Y value.
-- pushing to the right (toward the postivie Y axis) is a CCW rotation around the X axis, so you get a positive X value.
+- pushing to the right (toward the positive Y axis) is a CCW rotation around the X axis, so you get a positive X value.
 - twisting the joystick CW (toward the positive Y axis) is a CCW rotation around the Z axis, so you get a positive Z value.

 Using Joystick and controller input to drive a robot